elip12/psl-gwas/README.md

 - emailed seer guy asking about dataset
 - thought up another possible rule
-- read documentation in preparation for running pyseer
+- read documentation in preparation for running pyseer kmerrsiistance k1 and mutationof k1, k2 >> not resitance k2
+    share
+        seer
+        knsp3
+        background
+        see if camps lab has published this data in any paper